kip218/kip218/README.md

 My [personal website](https://kangin.me)!

 ## Currently, I am working at:
-- 🙂 Optimove as a Data Integration Engineer
+- 🙂 Optimove as a Data Engineer

 ## Previously, I have worked at:
 - 👨🏼‍💻 SecurityScorecard as a Signal Intelligence Collections Intern (2022)